RastislavSmolen/BeRealTest/README.md

     2. Build and run the app on the iOS Simulator or a physical device.
     3. The feed and stories will load automatically with simulated network delay (~1 second).
     4. Scroll to the bottom of the feed to trigger infinite loading of posts.
-    5. Tap on user images or posts to interact (some UI elements are placeholders).

 ⸻